Shababeek/Interactions/Readme.md

 - Support for different kinds of interaction scenarios
 - Interaction can be configured on a per-hand basis

-### **Performance Optimized**
-- Vector-based positioning (no Transform dependencies)
-- Cached fake hand creation and reuse
-- Configurable smooth transitions
-- Optimized for VR applications

 ### **Developer Friendly**
 - ScriptableObject-driven architecture
 - Comprehensive editor tools with real-time preview
 - UniRx integration for reactive programming
 - Clear separation of concerns
-- Hand Poses are totally independed of VR SDKs allowing for on non XR games
+- Hand Poses are totally independed of VR SDKs allowing for on non-XR games

 ### **Designer Friendly**
 - Visual editor tools with interactive scene view